“Girls Inc. has helped me learn to respect myself.

 About the Girls Inc. Healthy Sexuality Program

-Girls Inc. Healthy Sexuality assists girls in understanding and embracing sexuality with a positive, empowered approach that is built on a foundation of:
+Girls Inc. Healthy Sexuality assists girls in understanding and embracing sexuality with a positive approach that is built on a foundation of:

 - accurate information